 Goals are based on one (or more) of 8 components:

-• Key Performance Indicators (KPIs): Direct measure that you’re having on the business
+• Key Performance Indicators (KPIs): Direct measures that you’re having on the business.

 Creating a GDD Strategy